swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 }
 ```

+When inheritance is involved, computed isolation is then validated to be compatible with isolation of the `deinit` of the base class.
-When inheritance is involved, classes can add isolation to the non-isolated `deinit` of the base class, but they cannot change (remove or change actor) existing isolation.
+Classes can add isolation to the non-isolated `deinit` of the base class, but they cannot change (remove or change actor) existing isolation.

 ```swift
 @FirstActor